grgomrton/coyote-forms/README.md

-# coyote-forms
+# Coyote Forms

-Coyote Forms cross-field input validator.
+Coyote Forms is a cross-field input validator.
 It lets you create complex rule sets for your forms  using simple expressions and a couple of bindings.

 ## Features